-Employees who have completed their probationary period will receive a pro-rated portion of the following annual telework accruals at the beginning of each calendar quarter:
+Employees will receive a pro-rated portion of the following annual telework accruals at the beginning of each calendar year:

-- 15 telework days if they have less than two years of service with Working America. - 20 telework days if they have two or more years of service with Working America.
+- 21 telework days if they have less than two years of service with Working America, of which up to 8 days may be used during their probationary period; - 42 telework days if they have two or more years of service with Working America.

-The Chief of Staff may also grant additional telework days, upon request, to employees who have completed their probationary period where consistent with operational need.
+The Chief of Staff may also grant additional telework days, upon request, to employees who have completed their probationary period where consistent with operational need within the calendar year.